cboyden/openberkeley_admin/README.md

 * Form alter to prevent role escalation to Administrator at /admin/dashboard/users > Modify user roles
 * Fix date format in control_users view
 * Set Builder permissions
+* Provide custom permissions to specify the visibility of the panes at admin/dashboard
+* Add an Open Berkeley tab exposing links to Open Berkeley configuration
+* Add a pane providing links to Backup and Migrate

+## Link Checker ##

+## URL Redirects ##

+## Navigation 404 ##

+## Google Analytics ##

+## Backup and Migrate ##
+* Prevent users from saving backups to the server if Pantheon environment variables are present.
+* Set backup file name to use \[site:url-brief\] in the default profile.
+This is useful for differentiating backups taken in different pantheon environments (dev/test/live).